Early to Bet: Production notes

 The title of this short is a play on Benjamin Franklin's famous quote: "Early to bed and early to rise, makes a man healthy, wealthy, and wise".

 The Gambling Bug is a small character who infects others with the desire to gamble.
 He wears a green tie, a red jacket, a brown hat and a white tuxedo.
-Early to Bet is his only appearance.
+Early to Bet is his only appearance in the Golden Age of American Animation.
+He would make a brief cameo appearance at the basketball game in Space Jam.

 The cartoon is a sequel to the 1950 short It's Hummer Time, which featured the same bulldog giving the same cat elaborate punishments.

-The Gambling Bug makes a brief cameo at the basketball game in Space Jam.
-The cat made his second appearance in A Fractured Leghorn and would make his final one later in Leghorn Swoggled, but was not given a name.
+Early to Bet marks the bulldog's fourth and final overall cartoon appearance in the Golden Age of American Animation, and the second overall alongside the tuxedo cat, having previously appeared alongside Sylvester and Hippety Hopper in Hop, Look and Listen and Hippety Hopper as the antagonist, and alongside an unnamed fox in A Fox in a Fix, the latter having been released a few months before this cartoon.
+While the cat made his second appearance in A Fractured Leghorn and would make his final one later in Leghorn Swoggled; none of them were given names.

 Home media

 Early to Bet was released on DVD in 2003 as part of Looney Tunes Golden Collection: Volume 1.